 Why it’s so awesome: These tunnels were once service tunnels, but during the days of Prohibition they became a way to transport liquor to speakeasies all around the city.
 During these long-ago days, the Major’s office ran the show, and people from all walks of life wandered around drinking below the law-abiding portion of the city.

 What to do there: It’s an adventure in itself to find these tunnels.
 You need to go behind the Hall of Records on Temple Street where there’s an almost hidden elevator.
 The passages below are filled with strange street art, and gated where some areas have become unstable over the years.
-So take some friends with you, stay out of the blocked off areas, and just explore.
+So remember to stay safe, take some friends with you, avoid the blocked-off areas, and just explore.

 #19 – The Old Zoo Picnic Area